mchapman87501/mars_perseverance_images/README.md

 These started out as unit tests ;)  But this is a pile of exploratory hacks.
 I'd recommend doing the following:

-1. Make sure you can import the `band_finder` package
+1. Make sure you can import the `band_finder` package.
-2. cd into the `examples` directory
+2. cd into the `examples` directory.
-3. `python populate_db.py` to create a local database of image metadata
+3. `python populate_db.py` to create a local database of image metadata.
 4. `python auto_create_rgbs.py` to automatically assemble color images from the right Navcam.